Feature-Aware (Hyper)graph Generation via Next-Scale Prediction: Experimental Details

 \textbf{Specific hyperparameters.} We use $\lambda = 0.3$, our Local PPGN layers have a dimension of 128, and the hidden dimension for our MLP is 256.
 We use perturbed hypergraph expansion with a radius of 2 and dropout of 0.5.
+The SignNet relies on the top $K = 2$ eigenvalues and eigenvectors of the graph.
+We use 256 sampling steps during flow-matching.
 Our model has 4M parameters.